 - CS 142-Web Applications.
-This course covers the concepts and techniques used in constructing interactive web applications, including the JavaScript.
-It requires prior programming experience at the level of CS107 and CS108.
-It will be offered in Autumn and Spring quarters this year. - CS 193C-Client-Side Internet Technologies.
-This course covers such client-side web-oriented topics as JavaScript, HTML5, CSS, and Ajax.
+This course covers the concepts and techniques used in constructing interactive web applications.
+It requires substantial prior programming experience (prerequisites: CS107 and CS108).
+It will be offered in Winter and Spring quarters this year. - CS 193C-Client-Side Internet Technologies.
+This course covers such client-side web-oriented topics as JavaScript, XHTML, CSS, XML, and Flash.
 The course requires previous programming experience at the level of CS106A.
-It will likely only be offered during Summer quarter this year. - CS 193P-iOS Application Programming.
-As the name implies, this course charts the development path for iPhone and iPad applications It requires prior programming experience (prerequisites: CS107 or CS108 as well as familiarity with the C programming language).
-It will be offered during Autumn and Spring quarters this year.
+It will likely only be offered during Summer quarter this year. - CS 193P-iPhone and iPad Application Programming.
+As the name implies, this course charts the development path for iPhone and iPad applications.
+It requires prior programming experience (prerequisites: CS106B/X as well as familiarity with the C programming language).
+It will be offered during Autumn and Spring this year.